berlinrs/berline.rs/organiser-search.md

 And if the above even slightly resonates, this means: we are searching _you_.

-If you are interested, please send us an [email](rustberlin@rediger.net) or attend [next weeks meetup](https://berline.rs/2021/02/04/rust-hack-and-learn.html).
+If you are interested, please send us an [email](mailto:rustberlin@rediger.net) or attend [this week's meetup](https://berline.rs/2021/02/04/rust-hack-and-learn.html).

 Rust Berlin
 Florian, Jan-Erik, Ryan and Bastian